skojaku/digitalgarden/src/site/notes/digitalgarden/digitalgarden_home.md

 ---

 # Welcome to my digital garden!

-Welcome to my digital garden!
+ Hi 👋, I am Sadamori Kojaku.
 I'm a (computer scientist | network scientist) working at the intersection of Network Science and Machine Learning.

-This site hosts lab notes that I created for my projects.
+This is my [Digital garden](https://maggieappleton.com/garden-history), where I share my notes and throughts in process.